josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p2.md

 ![horizontal split](/images/matt-swanson-jekyll/horizontal_screen_setup.jpg)

-Matt splits the panes horizontally, since he's running his fonts unsually learge, just so they come through better in the recording.
+Matt splits the panes horizontally, since he's running his fonts unsually large so they come through better in the recording.

 ## How Matt decided which file to add the failing test to